Hemasri2007/CodeAlpha_StudentGradeTracker/README.md

  - The program starts and asks the user to enter the number of students.
  - It creates two arrays:
-    -->One for storing student names.
+       - One for storing student names.
-    --> One for storing student marks
+       - One for storing student marks
   - Using a loop, the program takes input for each student’s name and marks.
   - While taking input, it simultaneously:
-     -->Adds marks to total
+       - Adds marks to total
-     -->Tracks highest marks
+       - Tracks highest marks
-     -->Tracks lowest marks
+       - Tracks lowest marks
    - After input is completed:
-       -->Average marks are calculated using total / number of students
+       - Average marks are calculated using total / number of students
    - Finally, the program displays:
-       -->List of all students with marks
+       - List of all students with marks
-       -->Average marks
+       - Average marks
-       -->Highest marks
+       - Highest marks
-       -->Lowest marks
+       - Lowest marks
 ## Example

   ## Input: